inspector-apm/inspector-php/README.md

 ## Use

-To connect your app with Inspector you need to provide the API KEY when create a `Configuration` instance:
+To connect your app with Inspector you need to provide the API key when create a `Configuration` instance:

 ```php
 <?php